Quite a while ago, I did a tutorial on how to create a Scrolling Text using a MAX7219 LED Matrix and an Arduino.

 The VCC and GND of the module go to the 5V and GND pins of the Arduino and the three other pins, DIN, CLK, and CS go to any digital pin of the Arduino board.
 If we want to connect more than one module we just connect the output pins of the previous breakout board to the input pins of the new module.
 Actually these pins are all the same except that the DOUT pin of the previous board goes to the DIN pin of the new board.

 The 64 LEDs are driven by 16 output pins of the IC.
 The question now is how is that possible.
 Well, the maximum number of LEDs light up at the same time is actually eight.
 The LEDs are arranged as 8×8 set of rows and columns.
-So the MAX7219 activates each column for a very short period of time and at the same time, it also drives each row.
-So by rapidly switching through the columns and rows, the human eye will only notice a continuous light.

 The connections are as follow: